5 things not to forget when packing for a dog friendly holiday by the sea

 Just like humans, most of a dog’s body mass is made up of water.
 Without enough water, they will suffer and get sick – especially when it’s warm.
 A dog can manage a long time without food, but without water, he’s not going to survive.
 To avoid dehydration, always bring fresh water when you spend time outside and offer it to your pup at least every thirty minutes.
 Don’t forget to add a bit more when it’s really hot.

 A GPS pet tracking device is a great idea if you and your dog spend a lot of time outdoors.
 Especially if you want to bring your pup on holiday – camping or hiking in an unknown area – you should consider investing in a pet tracking device like the Tractive GPS Pet Tracker.
 Some pets are rather adventure-seeking and you never know if your pup suddenly escapes to explore the area.
+Not only is it completely waterproof, but the Tractive GPS Tracker will also save you a lot of troubles.

 Even if your dog doesn’t like to swim, you can still enjoy a dog-friendly holiday by the sea.
 Bring a Frisbee or a ball and let your dog play at the seaside.
 A food dispensing toy might also be a good idea to bring.
 It keeps your dog entertained and happy while relaxing in the shadow.
 Food dispensing toys can be stuffed with a great variety of treats and tasty snacks fitting for your dog’s taste.